 My Verdict; 3.5/5

 Wow.
 Just WOW.
 I finished the Mass Effect trilogy.
 And I have to say, it was definitely worth the buy.
 Three epic games, for the price of one.
 It was roller coaster of bugs, glitches, laughs, tears, rage, and epic-ness.
 But Mass Effect 3 was definitely the most story driven one IMO.
 It was awesome to see all my choices from the past two games being made up in the third one.
 The ending wasn't disappointing at all, and it felt worth it.
 But what bothers me the most, was how people said the ending was disappointing without the Extended Cut, and some still say it wasn't enough.
 I would just like to know, how was the ending different with and without the the Extended Cut?

-Played METAL GEAR SOLID V: THE PHANTOM PAIN for 52 minutes, bringing the total time played to a total of 19 hours and 28 minutes.
+Played METAL GEAR SOLID V: THE PHANTOM PAIN for 52 minutes, bringing the total time played to a total of 103 hours and 13 minutes.